ERASMUS+ traineeships in partner countries

 An application cannot be made retrospectively or after the traineeship has started.

-Applications are sorted fairly and transparently by the staff responsible in the Central Office for International Affairs.
+Places are allocated in a fair and transparent manner by staff at the Central Office for International Affairs (RIA).
 The selection criteria are divided into qualitative and formal criteria.

 The formal criteria are:

 - Documents must be complete